 Q2.
 What is the meaning of the word Data Science?

-Ans: From large volumes of data which is unstructured or structured, Data Science is nothing but the knowledge of extraction for it.
-In sort Data Science is the continuance of the data mining field and the predictive analysis.
+Ans: From large volumes of data that is unstructured or structured, Data Science is nothing but the knowledge of extraction for it.
+In sort, Data Science is the continuance of the data mining field and the predictive analysis.
 In other and simple words, it is commonly known as knowledge discovery and data mining.

 Q3.
 What does the value of P of the statistics in data Science mean?

-P-value = 0.05 is a boundary and a limited value which indicates that it is likely probable to go in both the directions.
+- P-value = 0.05 is a boundary and a limited value which indicates that it is likely probable to go in both directions.

 Q4.
 Can one provide any kind of statistical method which can turn out to be very useful for all the data analysts?

 Ans: The statistical methods which are commonly used by all the data analysts are listed below: